Professor Seamus Clarke

 Dr. Kingston formerly served as a référendaire (law clerk) in the cabinet of Advocate General Geelhoed at the European Court of Justice, Luxembourg (2004-06) and as a stagiaire at the European Commission (DG Competition) (2001-2002).
 From 2002-04, she practiced EU law in the Brussels office of the US law firm, Cleary, Gottlieb, Steen & Hamilton.
 She has been an affiliated lecturer in law teaching EU Environmental Law at Cambridge University, a visiting lecturer at University of Leiden and Queen's University, Belfast, and in March 2011 she was Visiting EUCE Research Fellow at Osgoode Hall Law School, Toronto.
 She is frequently invited to speak on EU-related issues at international and domestic conferences.

-Dr. Kingston’s recent publications include Greening EU Competition Law and Policy (Cambridge University Press 2011), which has been shortlisted for the prestigious Society of Legal Scholars 2012 Peter Birks Prize for Outstanding Legal Scholarship, Manual on European Union Law (Dublin: Institute of Public Administration 2010), and (as editor and contributor) European Perspectives on Environmental Law and Policy (Routledge, forthcoming 2012).
+Dr. Kingston’s recent publications include Greening EU Competition Law and Policy (Cambridge University Press 2011), shortlisted for the prestigious Society of Legal Scholars 2012 Peter Birks Prize for Outstanding Legal Scholarship, Manual on European Union Law (Dublin: Institute of Public Administration 2010), and (as editor and contributor) European Perspectives on Environmental Law and Policy (Routledge, forthcoming 2012).
 She has also contributed chapters to Kapteyn & Verloren van Themaat, The Law of the European Union and the European Communities (The Netherlands: Kluwer 2008) and Cambridge Yearbook of European Legal Studies (Cambridge University Press 2007), in addition to publishing widely in a variety of fields of EU law, including EU competition law, EU environmental law, EU taxation law and EU human rights law.
 Dr. Kingston received a Ph.D. in Competition and Environmental Law at the Univ. of Leiden, where she also earned an LL.M. in European Community Law, cum laude.
 She received her B.A. in Law from Oxford University.

-Professor Mary Catherine Lucey
+Dr. Mary Catherine Lucey

-Professor Lucey serves as an on-site Administrative Coordinator for the TU Dublin program, and she has taught a course in EU Competition Law in the program for many years.
-Professor Lucey has been a Lecturer on the faculty in the School of Law at University College Dublin since 1996, where she teaches EU Competition Law, EU Economic Law, and Competition Law.
+Dr. Lucey serves as an on-site Administrative Coordinator for the TU Dublin program, and she has taught a course in EU Competition Law in the program for many years.
+Dr. Lucey has been a Lecturer on the faculty in the School of Law at University College Dublin since 1996, where she teaches EU Competition Law, EU Economic Law, and Competition Law.
 She served as Academic Director of the LL.M. program at UCD in Commercial Law from 2006 to 2008, and she is currently the Programme Coordinator for the UCD Bachelor of Civil Law Program.
 She has published numerous book chapters, peer-reviewed articles, and other publications related to Irish, UK, and EC Competition Law, EU Law, and Contract Law, and she is co-author of the book, Irish Perspectives on EC Law (Round Hall Sweet and Maxwell, 2003).
-In 2006, Professor Lucey was a visiting professor at Fordham University School of Law in New York, and she was honored as an Irish Canadian University Foundation Scholar in 2005.
+In 2006, Dr. Lucey was a visiting professor at Fordham University School of Law in New York, and she was honored as an Irish Canadian University Foundation Scholar in 2005.

 Dr. Fergus Ryan